airtai/fastagency/docs/docs/en/tutorials/whatsapp/index.md

 ## Complete Application Code

-### Complete Workflow Code
+### Workflow Code
 You need to define the workflow that your application will use.
 This is where you specify how the agents interact and what they do.
 === "Cookiecutter"
     Workflow will be generated within the `my_fastagency_app/workflow.py` folder.
-You will need to replace the existing `workflow.py` with the code bellow.
+You will need to replace the existing `workflow.py` with the code below.
 === "env + pip"
-    Create `workflow.py` and paste the code bellow inside.
+    Create `workflow.py` and paste the code below inside.

 <details>
 <summary>workflow.py</summary>